 Philippe was born and raised in England and as such is the editorial team’s much needed source of sophistication… He currently lives in Cheshire with his wife, a black cat, and a ridiculous bull terrier.

-His work can also be found squatting in publications by Ink, Sweat and Tears; Shoestring Magazine; Offa’s Press; New Writing Dundee; Dagda; The Screech Owl; Alopecia Poems; Atheist Artists; Longface Press; The Helicon; Dead Snakes and Zoomorphic.
+His work can also be found squatting in publications by Ink, Sweat and Tears; Shoestring Magazine; Offa’s Press; New Writing Dundee; Dagda; The Screech Owl; Alopecia Poems; Atheist Artists; Longface Press; The Helicon; Dead Snakes; Zoomorphic and MythAxis.

-During the day, Philippe works with SEN children, and is also the lead singer and bassist in alt-metal band Skybald.
-He is a card-carrying socialist, a committed vegan, and the guitarist/madolinist in his local Morris Dancing side.
+During the day, Philippe works in education, and is also the lead singer and bassist in alt-metal band Skybald.
+He is a card-carrying socialist, a committed vegan, and a musician in his local Morris Dancing side.

 Roy Fisher Prize for Poetry 2011 (shortlisted)